GKM-Theory for Torus Actions on Cyclic Quiver Grassmannians: Torus Actions

-\end{lem} By the above result, we have a finite number of fixed points and thus we can consider the corresponding attractive loci to get the decomposition \eqref{eqn:BBdecomposition}.
+\end{ex} By Lemma~\ref{lem:fixedPtsAttractiveGrading}, we have a finite number of fixed points and thus we can consider the corresponding attractive loci to get the decomposition \eqref{eqn:BBdecomposition}.
 Since we have not fixed an order on the fixed point set, we will use the notation